LetMeGoogleIt4You/ARCH/readme.md

 ## Nots

 ARCH is still under development, so bugs and changes can occur.
-ARCH is mainly focues on ISR and ASR routers shoude work on most IOS-XE devices.
+ARCH is mainly focues on ISR and ASR routers should work on most IOS-XE devices.